dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: true
 :::

-The distribution of patents is not only concentrated in few cities, it is also very stable over time: most of the innovative regions in 1975 remained innovative in 2010, and very few regions with no patents in 1975 became innovative over the next four decades.
+The distribution of patents is not only concentrated in few cities, it is also very stable over time: the most innovative regions in 1975 remained the most innovative in 2005, and very few regions with no patents in 1975 became hubs of innovation over the next four decades.

 #